microsoft/dev-proxy/specs/request-handler-plugins.md

   }
 ```

 Handlers will executed in the order that they are listed in the handlers configuration array.
+At least one handlers must be present in the configuration, otherwise the proxy will exit with an error informing the user that their configuration is invalid and contains no handlers.

 ## Handlers